-Also known as “pink eye”, this is the inflammation of the conjunctiva – the outermost layer of the eye and the inner surface of the eyelids.
+- Conjunctivitis – also known as pink eye.
+This is inflammation of the conjunctiva – the outermost layer of the eye and inner surface of the eyelids.
 The infection can cause a red and watery eye with sticky secretions.
-It is most commonly caused by viral or bacterial infection, but can also be caused by an allergic reaction; for example, hay fever or cosmetic ingredients.
+It is most commonly caused by a viral or bacterial infection, but can also be triggered by an allergic reaction, for example, hay fever or cosmetic ingredients.

-A highly-contagious bacterial infection of the skin, more commonly seen in school children and those who play contact sports.
+- Impetigo – a highly-contagious bacterial infection of the skin, more commonly seen in school children and those who play contact sports.
 It causes dry, honey-coloured crusty spots with reddened patches.
-Is often found on the face, arms or legs.
+It is often found on the face, arms, or legs.
 Caused by Staphylococcus aureus and sometimes by Streptococcus pyogenes.

-Also known as a hordeolum.
-A stye is caused by the infection of a sebaceous gland at the base of the eyelash follicle, resulting in a painful red swelling that develops on the inside or outside of the eyelid.
-It is usually caused by staphylococci bacteria, though a blocked oil gland can also trigger a stye.
-Chronic blepharitis (inflammation of the eyelids) may increase the risk of styes.
+- Stye – also known as a hordeolum.
+A stye is caused by the infection of a sebaceous gland at the base of the eyelash follicle.
+This results in a painful red swelling that develops on the inside or outside of the eyelid.
+It is usually caused by staphylococci bacteria, though a blocked oil gland can also trigger it.
+Chronic blepharitis (inflammation of the eyelids) may increase the risk of a stye.

 Fungal Infectious Conditions

-A fungal infection that can affect the skin, scalp or nails.
+- Ringworm – a fungal infection that can affect the skin, scalp, or nails.
 Athlete’s Foot, for instance, is ringworm that affects the feet.
 Ringworm creates circular areas of dull rough skin surrounded by raised red rings.

 Parasitic Infectious Conditions

-Infestation can be in egg form (known as nits) or as the adult lice.
-Nits attach to the hair shaft and appear as a creamy-white dot along the hair.
-Usually spread by head-to-head contact, which is why it creates an infestation at a school so easily as children play and have close contact.
+- Head Lice – infestation can be in egg form (known as nits) or as adult lice.
+Nits attach to the hair shaft and appear as creamy-white dots in the hair.
+Usually spread by head-to-head contact, which is why infestation at school happens easily, as children play in close contact.
 However, it is easily treated and the lice can be killed quickly with products from the chemist.

-A rash caused by an allergic reaction to the itch mite Sarcoptes scabiei.
-Often appears in skin folds, like the midriff, and on the inside of the thighs and can look like a series of dry spotty bites.
+- Scabies – a rash caused by an allergic reaction to the itch mite Sarcoptes scabiei.
+Often appears in skin folds, like the midriff, and on the inside of the thighs.
+Looks like a series of dry spotty bites.
 Can be spread via close contact.

 Viral Infectious Conditions

-Cold sores are small blister-like lesions which usually appear around the mouth.
-Caused by the herpes simplex viruses, cold sores are highly contagious and infection can be easily passed from person to person by close direct contact.
+- Herpes Simplex – cold sores are small blister-like lesions that usually appear around the mouth.
+The herpes simplex viruses causes cold sores and they are highly contagious.
+Infection is passed from person to person by close direct contact.

 Common Non-infectious Conditions